 Girls: Solid color khaki, black and navy blue slacks or cords, as well as solid color khaki, black and navy blue skirts or jumpers, and of appropriate length, are acceptable.
 Belts must be worn if slacks/skirts have belt loops.
-Belts should be of plain color and plain style.
 No stirrup pants, leggings, denim, wind pants, sweatpants or stretch pants.
 Length of slacks-no dragging on the floor.

 Shirts: Any solid color polo shirts-short or long sleeves.
 No logo on shirts (except an approved school logo), no sleeveless shirts, and a long sleeve shirt should not be worn under a short sleeve shirt.
 Shirts must be tucked in at all times.
+Wolfpack attire on game day only.
 NO EXCESSIVE ASSESSORIES INCLUDING SCARFS.

 Sweatshirts: Any solid colored sweatshirts or one with the Pope John XXIII Central Catholic High School logo may be worn during the school year.
-Wolfpack sweatshirts may be worn seasonal activity A polo must be worn under the sweatshirt.
+Wolfpack sweatshirts may be worn on event day only.
+A polo must be worn under the sweatshirt.
 Sweatshirt must be appropriate size and free from stains and tears.
 No hooded sweatshirts and no sweatshirts with zippers may be worn during the school day.